Dividends are wonderful. Buy stock in a strong dividend payer, and you’ve now got a reliable stream of passive income coming your way each quarter.

 1) Slow revenue growth – Over the long term, revenue growth is required to drive stock price appreciation.
 Most of those massive companies are still growing, but very slowly.
 MCD has grown its top line around 5%.
 JNJ 3%.
 WMT at 4%.
 Massive size makes it increasingly more difficult to put up good revenue growth, and each of those companies are simply massive.
 Size can be a hindrance to future returns.
 Call it ‘too big to succeed’.

 2) Growth by acquisition – Because their core markets are mature, many of these companies are now looking to acquire their way to growth.
 Doing so makes sense, but comes with real risks.
 Acquiring another company is a huge challenge, as there are usually accompanied by layoff’s, culture clash, and integration complexity.
 In fact, most acquisitions fail to pay off for the acquiring company.
 Hence, I’d rather focus my investment dollar on companies that grow organically rather than by acquisition.
+One way to do that is with Motley Fool investing.

 3) Increasingly complicated – JNJ owns hundreds of companies, and has thousands of product lines.
 The same goes for 3M and GE.
 The bigger they get, the more complex they are, which can make them harder and harder to manage.
 Can a great management team get it done?
 Sure!
 But why make it harder than it needs to be?